AbdulrahmanElshahat/Front-end-landing-Page/README.md

 Most of work was on java script.

+and here is a good place to thank https://github.com/aladdinhub for her vedios in which she explained the logic she used which i loved it and written my code on the same logic

 finally I edited the nav bar to  be humberger menu in phones and tablet .